danilogondim/scheduler/README.md

 ## Setup

-1. Fork [the Interview Scheduler API repository](https://github.com/danilogondim/scheduler-api), then clone your fork of the repository and follow the repository's README.md instructions to set up the api server.
+1. Fork [the Interview Scheduler API repository](https://github.com/danilogondim/scheduler-api), then clone your fork of the repository and follow the repository's README.md instructions to set up the API server.
 2. Fork this repository, then clone your fork of this repository in a different folder.
 3. Install dependencies using the `npm install` command.
-4. Run the api server.
+4. Run the API server.
 5. Run the development web server using the `npm start` command.